 9. Stuart Bat Cave (Formerly known as Green Cave)

-Stuart Bat Cave hosts 2 million Mexican free-tailed bats from February until October each year, so taking the drive is worth your while.
+Stuart Bat Cave hosts 2 million Mexican free-tailed bats from February until October each year, so taking the drive is worthwhile.
 This tiny species burst from the 1,068 ft deep cavern into the evening sky.
 Flight events here are pretty spectacular.

 If you like a location that is a bit off the beaten path, this one is for you.
 Located in the Kickapoo Cavern State Park, it is 22 miles north of Brackettville, Texas.

-There are no restrictions on viewing the flight of the bats in the cave.
+There are no restrictions on viewing the flight of bats in the cave.

 The bats are in residence from February through October.
 The park is open from Friday to Monday, with the best time to see the bats at dusk.
 Get there early as they sometimes come out earlier than the sunset.